DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## Install Pycharm

-In this tutorial we will use the Pycharm Integrated Development Environment (IDE).
+In this tutorial, we will use the Pycharm Integrated Development Environment (IDE).
 If you have a preferred IDE you are free to use it.

 You can find instructions on how to install Pycharm here: [https://www.jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/)